-Booking.com B.V. ("Booking.com") provides various online services to accommodation partners, like online registration, an Extranet facility, dedicated apps, or other websites directed at accommodation providers to support them in their day-to-day business (the "Booking.com Online Services for Accommodation Providers").
-When accommodation providers complete the registration process, accommodation providers in most countries sign up with Booking.com B.V., but accommodation providers in Brazil sign up with Booking.com Brasil Serviços de Reserva de Hoteis LTDA.
+Booking.com B.V. ("Booking.com") provides various online services to accommodation partners, such as online registration, an extranet facility, dedicated apps or other websites directed at accommodation providers to support them in their day to day business (the "Booking.com Online Services for Accommodation Providers")..
+When accommodation providers complete the registration process, accommodation providers in most countries sign up with Booking.com B.V., but accommodation providers in Brazil sign up with Booking.com Brasil Servicos de Reserva de Hoteis LTDA.

-This Privacy and Cookies Statement for Accommodation Partners, which we update from time to time, describes how Booking.com uses and processes personal information obtained over the course of the registration process, throughout the business relationship, and as part of the use of the Booking.com Online Services for Accommodation Providers.
+This Privacy and Cookies Statement for Accommodation Partners, which we update from time to time, describes how Booking.com uses and processes personal information obtained in the course of the registration process, throughout the business relationship and as part of the use of the Booking.com Online Services for Accommodation Providers.

 What kinds of personal information does Booking.com collect?

-In order to register an accommodation provider, Booking.com asks for the names and contact details (email, fax and phone) of the owners, those providing the accommodations, or their representatives.
-This data may be considered personal information.
-After a registration has been completed, and an accommodation provider has been accepted, access is granted to the Booking.com Extranet including specific apps.
-When using the Booking.com Online Services, Booking.com collects information like IP addresses, browser types, operating systems, application versions, language settings, and page visits.
+In order to register an accommodation provider, Booking.com asks for the names and contact details (email, fax and phone) of the owners, those providing the accommodation or their representatives.
+Such data may be considered personal information.
+Once a registration has been completed and an accommodation provider has been accepted, access is granted to the Booking.com extranet, including specific apps.
+When using the Booking.com Online Services, Booking.com collects such information as IP addresses, browser types, operating systems, application versions, language settings and page visits.

 - Communications.
-Booking.com also uses personal details to send necessary emails, faxes, and text messages about reservations.
-These necessary communications to the designated contact persons include reservation confirmations, reservation cancellations, requests from potential or existing accommodation partners, follow-ups to bookers’ requests, and information about new features and services on the Extranet and on your property’s webpage.
+Booking.com also uses personal details to send necessary emails, faxes and SMS messages about reservations.
+These necessary communications to the designated contact persons include, reservation confirmations, reservation cancellations, requests from potential or existing accommodation partners, follow-ups to bookers’ requests and information about new features and services on the Extranet and on your property’s webpage.

-- Analytics, improvements, and research.
+- Analytics, improvements and research.
 We use personal information to inform our accommodation providers about possible improvements that can be made to their property’s presentation and in how they use the Extranet.
-We also invite our accommodation providers to take part in surveys like market research, to share experiences through blogs, for example, and to analyze how to improve the user experience, functionality, and quality of our Extranet, property presentation, and services.
+We also invite our accommodation providers to take part in surveys, such as market research, to share experience via for example blogs and to analyse how to improve the user experience, functionality and quality of our Extranet, property presentation and services.

 - Fraud detection and prevention.
 We need to have personal information in order to prevent fraud and other illegal or violating activities.
 We also use this information to investigate and detect fraud and to facilitate prosecution where necessary.
-We reserve the right—when legally required or strictly necessary—to disclose personal information in relation to our accommodation providers to law enforcement authorities, investigative organizations, and other entities of the Priceline Corporate Group of which Booking.com is a part.
+We reserve the right – when legally required or strictly necessary – to disclose personal information in relation to our accommodation providers to law enforcement authorities, investigative organisations and other entities of the Priceline Corporate Group of which Booking.com is a part.

 Note that property information, including the name of the property, will be used in accordance with the General Delivery Terms as part of the separately executed Accommodation Agreement.
 By sharing other people’s personal data in relation to your property, you confirm that these individuals have agreed to have their personal data shared with and used by Booking.com in accordance with this policy.